skeenan947/skeenan947.github.io/resume.md

 ### Ask for full resume for previous jobs 1997 — 2005

-Ask for full resume for previous jobs
+Ask for full resume for previous jobs.
+Did lots of web app development during these years

 Education
 ---------